Agentic-Insights/codebase-context-spec/CODING-ASSISTANT-PROMPT.md

 4. For .context.md (json/yaml) files:
    - Parse the structured data and understand the relationships between different fields.
-   - Look for key sections such as module-name, related-modules, description, main-technologies, conventions, and ai-prompts.
+   - Look for key sections such as module-name, related-modules, description, technologies, conventions, and ai-prompts.

 5. When encountering a .contextdocs.md file:
    - Understand that it specifies external documentation sources.